-How AI Is Shaking Up the Insurance World
+AI In Insurance: How Artificial Intelligence Is Shaking Up the Entire Industry

 As an industry, insurance has the reputation of being conservative — which makes sense, given that the point of insurance is to defend against risk.

 But even insurance is being swept up in the technological revolution, with the Internet of Things, artificial intelligence, robotics, telematics devices and other advanced technologies impacting the way the industry operates.